FrodeMog/VolumeScrollAnywhere/README.md

 7. Will probably conflict with other similar extensions
 8. UI elements won't update on all players
 9. Default websiteToggle is false if activated through changing tabs
+10. Correct textSize and increment aren't loaded on restoreOptions